BerkeTozkoparam/unet-segmentation-demo/README.md

 Decoder (Upsampling): Transposed convolutions that restore spatial resolution.

-Skip Connections: Direct links between the encoder and decoder that preserve high-resolution spatial information, which is often lost during downsampling.
+Skip Connections: Direct links between the encoder and decoder that preserve high-resolution spatial information which is typically lost during downsampling.

-Output Layer: A final 1x1 convolution with a sigmoid activation function to produce the probability map.
+Output Layer: A final 1×1 convolution with a sigmoid activation function to produce the probability map.

-Dataset Organization
+Dataset Structure
-To ensure the model trains effectively, the data must be structured so that each input image corresponds directly to a ground-truth mask.
+To ensure the model trains effectively, the data must be organized so that each input image corresponds directly to a ground-truth mask.
 The recommended directory structure is as follows:

 Directory	Content Description
 /images	Original input files (e.g., RGB photographs)